 The state has recently faced local backlash after Governor Ned Lamont announced that vaccine eligibility would be determined by age group on Monday, Feb.
 22. Prior to that announcement, the state’s vaccination plan prioritized residents with underlying medical conditions and people in various fields of work (e.g. grocery stores and agriculture).
 The Wall Street Journal reported that Connecticut and Maine are the only states in the country to base eligibility by age group.

 As reported earlier this month, Connecticut’s vaccination program coincides with Gov. Lamont’s plans to eliminate certain Covid-19 restrictions and reopen businesses starting on Mar.
 19. For example, the state will no longer require capacity limits for businesses such as retail, libraries, fitness centers, and places of worship.
 Also, indoor gathering restrictions for private residences will be revised so that 25 people can meet indoors and 100 people can meet outdoors.

-The state’s rollback was announced amidst concerns expressed by the Director of the U.S. National Institute Disease Anthony Fauci.
+The state’s rollback was announced amidst concerns expressed by the Director of the U.S. National Institute of Allergy and Infectious Disease Anthony Fauci.
 During a recent panel hosted by Brandeis University, Fauci described state efforts to relax Covid-19 restrictions as “ill advised.”
 In addition, Fauci stated that “The baseline we’re at right now between 60 and 70,000 cases a day is highly unacceptable for any significant pulling back on mitigation.”

 According to data from the state of Connecticut website, a total of 7,704 of people in the state have died from Covid-19 at the time this article was written.
 Also, the state currently has a total of 285,330 confirmed Covid-19 cases.